 - Wait for the chkdsk to complete the scan.

-If the issue still persists, you might have to reset Windows 10.
-Bear in mind that resetting Windows 10 will delete all files and folders on your C drive, so we advise that you back them up before performing this step.
-To reset Windows 10, do the following:
+If the issue persists, you might have to reset Windows 10.
+Remember that resetting Windows 10 will delete all files and folders on your C drive, so we advise you back them up before performing this step.

 After completing this process, you’ll have a new installation of Windows without any files, so you’ll have to install all your applications again.

-If your RAM is working properly, some other hardware, such as your motherboard or hard drive might be causing FILE_SYSTEM BSOD error, so you might need to replace it.
-We strongly recommend you to download this tool (100% safe and tested by us) to fix various PC problems, such as hardware failure, but also file loss and malware.
+If your RAM is working properly, some other hardware, such as your motherboard or hard drive, might be causing a FILE SYSTEM BSOD error, so you might need to replace it.

-FILE_SYSTEM BSoD error can cause a lot of problems on your PC, but hopefully you managed to fix it by using one of our solutions.
+FILE SYSTEM BSoD error can cause many problems on your PC, but hopefully, you managed to fix it using one of our solutions.